MichaelK-01/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 The AWS Certified Cloud Practitioner certification will allow me to better interact with developers and other IT professionals engaged in AWS-related projects.
 Secondly, earning this credential will be my first step toward the more technical AWS Associate-level certifications.

 As part of this course, there will be three hands on labs.
 These hands-on labs will bridge the theory knowledge and real skills.
 The labs will be based on real-world scenarios in real cloud environments that will allow me to practice what I have learned.
-This course will contain the following three labs:
+This course will contain the following four labs:
+1. Setting Up Billing Alarm
-1. Launching an EC2 instance in a Custom Virtual Private Cloud (VPC)
+2. Launching an EC2 instance in a Custom Virtual Private Cloud (VPC)
-2. Creating a Lambda Function Using the AWS Console
+3. Creating a Lambda Function Using the AWS Console
-3. Managing AWS IAM User Permissions Using Groups and Policies
+4. Managing AWS IAM User Permissions Using Groups and Policies

 ### Course Outline